Buzzardleg2000/Pulse/docs/Validation/Dehydration.md

-# CSTARS Validation
+# Dehydration Validation

-The following list contains the scenarios validated for the CSTARS program.
+The following list contains the scenarios validated for the dehydration model.

 @secreflist
   @refitem Scenario1 "Scenario 1: Mild Dehydration"